Caponata is one of the typical side dishes of Italian cuisine, Sicilian to be precise. Here is how we prepare traditional Italian eggplant caponata.

 As with many traditional recipes, over the years many versions of this dish have appeared, with variations in ingredients and amounts of ingredients.
 Today we will prepare the original Sicilian caponata recipe.

-Eggplant Caponata – serves up to 6
+Traditional Italian eggplant caponata – serves up to 6

 - 2 lb (1 kg) dark eggplants